 Damage to County Property.
-The damage to County property and buildings from the March 18, 2020 earthquake is currently estimated at approximately \$250,000, with the County having a \$100,000 deductible on its insurance policy coverage for earth movement.
+The damage to County property and buildings from the March 18, 2020 earthquake is currently estimated at approximately \$260,000, with the County having a \$100,000 deductible on the insurance policy coverage for earth movement that was in place at the time.

 Cybersecurity.
-Cybersecurity incidents could result from unintentional events, or from deliberate attacks by unauthorized entities or individuals attempting to gain access to the County's systems technology for the purposes of misappropriating assets or information or causing operational disruption and damage.
+Cybersecurity incidents could result from unintentional events, or from deliberate attacks by unauthorized entities or individuals attempting to gain access to the County's technology systems for the purposes of misappropriating assets or information or causing operational disruption and damage.
 To mitigate the risk of business operations impact and/or damage by cybersecurity incidents or cyberattacks, the County invests in multiple forms of cybersecurity and operational safeguards.
 The costs of remedying any damage from a cyberattack or protecting against future attacks could be substantial and expose the County to material litigation and other legal risks; therefore, the County maintains cybersecurity and privacy coverage under two separate insurance policies.
 These policies provide both response and recovery services and coverage for third-party liability and first-party damages including business interruption.
 To date, the County has not experienced a material breach of cybersecurity.